Deep Time Detour

 ZONE 1: RED ROCKS

 Red Rocks Amphitheatre is world-famous for its stunning geology, but what’s the story behind these iconic rocks?
-Stroll through ancient plants: lepidodendrons (aka “scale trees”) known for their unique bark of repeating diamond shapes.
+Walk among ancient plants: lepidodendrons (aka “scale trees”) known for their unique bark of repeating diamond shapes.
 This lush grove forms a portal into Colorado’s deep past, inviting visitors to touch, explore, and imagine life 300 million years ago, long before dinosaurs.

 Back then, Colorado was warm and swampy.
 Giant millipedes populated the undergrowth, dragonflies with two-foot wingspans buzzed overhead, and early amphibians inhabited the wetlands.
 Red Rocks’ first rock stars made their own kind of music!